Kentucky attorney general seeks to ban Breonna Taylor grand juror from discussing proceedings

 “I kind of thought, this is a month after the shooting,” Salyer said.
 “And you’re just now asking me if there has been a box in his name delivered there.
 You wrote a search warrant on it saying it was delivered there.”

-Salyer added that it “looks like you’re trying to cover” their tracks.
+Salyer added that it looks like they’re “trying to cover” their tracks.

 Asked in an interview about his contact with Louisville officers “since this all has come out,” Kuzma said he called Mattingly to ask why the affidavit said the Postal Service had confirmed that Glover was receiving packages at Taylor’s home.
 He said he reminded Mattingly that he had never said that and asked if Jaynes had spoken with another inspector.